mmoskovich/BlueVine/Solution/README.md

 When accessing the root path ('/') on port TCP/8080, the web application will:
 * Return 'Hello world!' message
 * Store a log line (Elastic Common Schema format) in /var/log/web-app/web-app.log log file:
-  * The log file is stored on the local disk of the host itself - It is required for data consisty - to suppurt container restarts
+  * The log file is stored on the local disk of the Linux host itself - It is required for data consisty - to suppurt container restarts
   * The log file is used by Filebeat application to forward the messages to ElasticSearch